liangend/DeepGCF/README.md

 ```
 source activate deepgcf
 ```
 The whole pipeline should be run under this environment to avoid errors caused by different package versions.
+See the following tutorials for detailed steps of DeepGCF.

 [1.
 Training DeepSEA](https://github.com/liangend/DeepGCF/tree/main/tutorial/1_train_deepsea.md)